-We provide electric transmission and distribution services to retail electric providers (REPs) serving over two million metered customers in a 5,000-square mile area of the Texas Gulf Coast that has a population of approximately six million people and includes the city of Houston.
+We provide electric transmission and distribution services to retail electric providers (REPs) serving over 2.3 million metered customers in the Texas Gulf Coast area that includes the city of Houston.
 In this report, unless the content indicates otherwise, references to "CenterPoint Houston," "we," "us" or similar terms mean CenterPoint Energy Houston Electric, LLC and its subsidiaries.
-We are an indirect wholly owned subsidiary of CenterPoint Energy, Inc. (CenterPoint Energy), a public utility holding company.
+We are an indirect, wholly-owned subsidiary of CenterPoint Energy, Inc. (CenterPoint Energy), a public utility holding company.
 We have only one reportable business segment: Electric Transmission & Distribution.